 As a real-estate agent, you know how important it is to disclose any known structural problems of a home to your clients before the purchasing process — in fact, it’s required by Texas law.
 Since your professional reputation is built on trust of your expertise, you can also help your new homeowners learn how to keep their foundation strong, sturdy and safe for the years to come.

-Before you say “SOLD,” answer these five questions about home foundation protection for your clients:
+Before you say “SOLD,” answer these five questions about home foundation protection & repairs for your clients:

 1. Which type of foundation do I have, and why is this important?

 First thing’s first – your clients won’t feel motivated to be proactive about protecting their home foundation if they don’t understand why it’s so crucial.
 Help them understand a proper foundation not only stabilizes their home, but it also prevents moisture from seeping in, insulates against the Texas weather, and minimizes their home’s shifting with the ground.
 If the homebuyers don’t plan on staying for the long-haul, a poor foundation could dramatically decrease the value of their home.

 Help your clients learn the type of foundation they have under their home.
 From concrete, to brick, to cinder block, each of these materials can show unique signs of foundation failure.
 You can use our soil guide as a reference to help them identify their foundation type and learn what it means for their home.
 The more your clients know about the physical structure of their house, the better they’ll be able to protect it.

 2. What are the biggest signs of foundation damage?